dialpad/dialtone-legacy/.github/CONTRIBUTING.md

 - **medium**: of moderate importance, the default priority level, the majority of our stories will probably be this.
 - **low**: not a priority, it is unlikely we will pull these into a sprint unless they are very low effort, or become a higher priority at a later time.

 Just because an item is high priority does not necessarily mean it will be pulled into the sprint before a medium item.
 The priority is how much business value this particular task will provide, however the rank (sort order) of the backlog is the order in which items will be pulled into the sprint.
-The rank is determined manually by the product owner (brad/francis in this case) and can be based factors other than just priority, effort for example.
+The rank is determined manually by the product owner (@braddialpad / @francisrupert in this case) and can be based on factors other than just priority, effort for example.

 #### Order / Rank